zambrovski/example-onion-hex-cqrs-springboot-bank/README.md

-# Axon Framework Example
+# Example demonstrating using Onion/Hexagonal/CQRS with Spring Boot

 ## Business Context

-This application is a small example to demonstrate the usage of Axon Framework in a self-contained system constructed following principles of DDD, Clean Architecture and CQRS/ES.
+This application is a small example to demonstrate the usage of SpringBoot in a self-contained system constructed following principles of DDD, Clean Architecture and CQRS/ES.

 ## Use Cases